imranalmunyeem/Java-For-Testers/README.md

 ###  ⚫ Java Break and Continue
         --- The break statement can also be used to jump out of a loop.
         --- The continue statement breaks one iteration (in the loop), if a specified condition occurs, and continues with the next iteration in the loop.

+###  ⚫ Java Methods
+        --- A method is a block of code which only runs when it is called.
+        --- You can pass data, known as parameters, into a method.
+        --- Methods are used to perform certain actions, and they are also known as functions.

+### Create Method
+          public class Main {
+              static void myMethod() {
+                // code to be executed
+              }
+          }

+### Call method
+          public class Main {
+              static void myMethod() {
+              System.out.println("I just got executed!");
+              }

+          public static void main(String[] args) {
+              myMethod();
+           }
+          }

+### ⚫ Parameters and Arguments
+      --- Parameters are specified after the method name, inside the parentheses.
+You can add as many parameters as you want, just separate them with a comma.

+###  ⚫ Java Method Overloading and overriding
+        --- With method overloading, multiple methods can have the same name with different parameters
+        --- If subclass (child class) has the same method as declared in the parent class, it is known as method overriding in Java.

+###  ⚫ Java Scope
+        In Java, variables are only accessible inside the region they are created.
+This is called scope
+        --- Method Scope: Variables declared directly inside a method are available anywhere in the method following the line of code in which they were declared
+        --- Block Scope:A block of code refers to all of the code between curly braces {}.

+###  ⚫ Java OOP
+        --- OOP is faster and easier to execute
+        --- OOP provides a clear structure for the programs
+        --- OOP helps to keep the Java code DRY "Don't Repeat Yourself", and makes the code easier to maintain, modify and debug
+        --- OOP makes it possible to create full reusable applications with less code and shorter development time

+###  ⚫ Java Class, Object, Constructor
+###  Class
+     --- User defined blueprint or prototype from which objects are created.
+It represents the set of properties or methods that are common to all objects of one type.

+### Java Class Attributes
+          public class numbers {
+              int x = 5;
+              int y = 3;
+           }
+         Here x and y are the attributes of the class.
+We can call it by creating an object of this class.

+###  object
+     --- Member (also called an instance) of a Java class.
+Each object has an identity, a behavior and a state.

+### Constructor
+    --- A block of codes similar to the method.
+It is called when an instance of the class is created.
+At the time of calling the constructor, memory for the object is allocated in the memory.
+It is a special type of method which is used to initialize the object.
+Every time an object is created using the new() keyword, at least one constructor is called.

+###  How Constructors are Different From Methods in Java?
+     --- Constructors must have the same name as the class within which it is defined while it is not necessary for the method in Java.
+     --- Constructors do not return any type while method(s) have the return type or void if does not return any value.
+     --- Constructors are called only once at the time of Object creation while method(s) can be called any number of times.

+###  When is a Constructor called?
+     --- Each time an object is created using a new() keyword, at least one constructor (it could be the default constructor) is invoked to assign initial values to the data members of the same class.

+###  The rules for writing constructors are as follows:
+     --- Constructor(s) of a class must have the same name as the class name in which it resides.
+     --- A constructor in Java can not be abstract, final, static, or Synchronized.
+     --- Access modifiers can be used in constructor declaration to control its access i.e which other class can call the constructor.

+###  Types of Constructors in Java
+        1. No-argument constructor: A constructor that has no parameter is known as the default constructor.
+If we don’t define a constructor in a class, then the compiler creates a default constructor(with no arguments) for the class.
+        2. Parameterized Constructor: A constructor that has parameters is known as parameterized constructor.
+If we want to initialize fields of the class with our own values, then use a parameterized constructor.

+###  Need of Constructor
+     --- constructors are used to assign values to the class variables at the time of object creation, either explicitly done by the programmer or by Java itself (default constructor).

+### ⚫  Notes:
+      --- Static means that the method belongs to the Main class and not an object of the Main class.
+      --- void means that this method does not have a return value.
+      --- If you want the method to return a value, you can use a primitive data type (such as int, char, etc.) instead of void, and use the return keyword inside the method.